angular/angular/aio/content/guide/router.md

 To edit an item, users click an Edit button, which opens an `EditGroceryItem` component.
 You want that component to retrieve the `id` for the grocery item so it can display the right information to the user.

-You can use a route to pass this type of information to your application components.
+Use a route to pass this type of information to your application components.
 To do so, you use the [ActivatedRoute](api/router/ActivatedRoute) interface.

 To get information from a route: